zzzprojects/docs/learnentityframeworkcore.com/pages/model/generated-value.md

 I surely liked to ask myself a lot of questions that day!

 So how exactly does EF Core handle explicit values?
-The answer, after days of tests and research, was very simple: EF Core will insert the value if one is provided, but not always; it will sometimes ignore the value provided, sometimes will insert even if no value is provided, and sometimes will throw an error. **WAIT!
-What?** Yeah, I found out that it was way more complicated than what I were expecting when I had to research to fully understand the behavior to code our [Explicit Value Resolution Mode](https://entityframework-extensions.net/explicit-value-resolution-mode) option for our EF Extensions library.
+The answer, after days of tests and research, was very simple: EF Core will insert the value if one is provided, but not always; it will sometimes ignore the value provided, sometimes insert even if no value is provided, and sometimes will throw an error. **WAIT!
+What?** Yeah, I found out that it was way more complicated than what I was expecting when I had to research to fully understand the behavior to code our [Explicit Value Resolution Mode](https://entityframework-extensions.net/explicit-value-resolution-mode) option for our EF Extensions library.

 In this article, I will share my research, experience, and discoveries with you: